The Double Refuge ☠️ Ars Moriendi

 "But I have not finished the five acts, but only three of them," you say.
 Yet in life the three acts are the whole drama.
 A complete drama is determined by Him who was once the cause of its composition, and now of its dissolution.
 You are the cause of neither.
 Therefore, depart satisfied, for He who releases you is satisfied.
 (Meditations 16.36)

 From an agnostic point of view, this seems like a very fine, very desirable philosophy, yet it also seems like wishful thinking.
-Agnostics aren't consoled by the idea of an all-embracing God or a Cosmic Playwright.
-It would be wonderful if such a Playwright existed, but agnostics can't be sure about that.
-They are, however, inspired by the equanimity this type of detached yet integrated thinking encourages.
+It would be wonderful if such a Playwright existed, but agnostics aren’t convinced.
+They are, however, inspired by the equanimity encouraged by this type of critical and integrated thinking.

 That Undiscovered Country